JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

 [ Info: The artifact venice/problem-1778-993923-pre.txt.bz2 was not found
 ```

-Special thanks to Célestine Angla for her initial work on this project as an internship.
+Special thanks to Célestine Angla for her initial work on this project during her internship.

 Licensed under the MPL-2.0 [License](LICENSE.md)